 Brady pincushion cactus (Pediocactus bradyi) is a narrow endemic, occupying distinctive restricted habitats on the Colorado Plateau.
-It is known from a geographical area of about 70 km (17,000 acres) in Coconino County, Arizona (USFWS 1985b).
+It is known from a geographical area of about 70 km2 (17,000 acres) in Coconino County, Arizona (USFWS 1985b).
 The species was first discovered in 1958, and since then, there has been a marked reduction in the number of plants due to collecting, off-road vehicles (OHV), uranium mining, and livestock grazing (USFWS 1985b).
 The current threats to Brady pincushion cactus, particularly on the Navajo Nation, include OHVs, livestock trampling and grazing, development of roads along with traffic associated with tourism, and herbivory (Roth 2004).
 Collection and uranium mining are a minor threat.
 An extensive evaluation of the extant population of this cactus has not occurred (USFWS 2011c).
 Additionally, two nonnative, annual grasses (Bromus rubens and Schismus barbatus) are abundant at Brady pincushion monitoring sites and along the Marble Canyon rim, but it is unknown if these species impact the cactus (Nora Talkington, Botanist, Navajo Natural Heritage Program, personal communication on March 10, 2021).
 Climate change may have a significant impact on this species in the future.

 The distribution of the species comprises an area approximately 23 km (15 mi) in length, north to south, and varies in width from 1.6 km (1 mi) to 4.58 km (3 mi).
 The range of Brady Pincushion cactus is limited to plateaus on both sides of the Colorado River along both rims of Marble Canyon.
-On the Navajo Nation, there are three populations of Brady's pincushion cactus, which are located on designated "Highly Sensitive" areas according to the Biological Resource Land Use Clearance Policies and Procedures (RCP).
+As of April 2022, 19 Element Occurrences (populations separated by more than 1km) of Brady's pincushion cactus have been observed on the Navajo Nation (Nora Talkington, Botanist, Navajo Natural Heritage Program, personal communication on July 21, 2022).